tosc/vim/README.md

 # TODO

 ### Important

-* Move scripts to scripts folder.
+### Mid
 * Map :q to save current layout and quit.
 Map :Q to real quit.
 Have vim load last session on load.
 (Last session will be empty on :Q)

-### Mid
 * VH
 	- Add git draw to this.
         - Save compiletimes and use them for lastTime estimation.